balqui/prefscript/docs/doc.md

 #### Installing only the stand-alone interpreter

 It should be possible to do that with `pipx`.
 Then, use the interpreter as a command-line call.
-On Windows it is also possible to launch a minimal GUI.
+On Windows it will be also possible to launch a minimal GUI hopefully in the near future.

 <!---